Company police: United Kingdom

 The term was formerly used in the United Kingdom for in-house security guards at factories and plants.
 Despite the name, these men did not have police powers.
 It has been illegal for police officers to work part-time as security guards in the United Kingdom since 1934.

 There are ten companies whose employees are sworn in as constables under section 79 of the Harbours, Docks, and Piers Clauses Act 1847.
 As a result, they have the full powers of a constable on any land owned by the harbour, dock, or port and at any place within one mile of any owned land.
 Additionally, there are also some forces established by specific legislation such as the Port of Tilbury Police (Port of London Act 1968).

 United States

 Company police exist in some states in the United States.
 If they have attended the basic law enforcement officer's training academy in the state in which they work, they may be granted full police powers pursuant to state law.

 Virginia

 The Commonwealth of Virginia has a statutory designation of Special Conservator of the Peace (SCOP).
 These officers have police powers through private employers on public and contract property and may carry firearms.
 The training is over 100 hours for armed SCOP's and 24 for unarmed.
-The officers must go through the Virginia Department of Criminal Justice Services, pass a background investigation, drug screen, proof of liability insurance, fingerprints, fees, successful completion of all training and get then be issued a commission with boundaries of jurisdiction specified by a judge in order to be commissioned.
+The officers must go through the Virginia Department of Criminal Justice Services, pass a background investigation, drug screen, proof of liability insurance, fingerprints, fees and successful completion of all training and then be issued a commission designating boundaries of jurisdiction specified by a judge in order to be commissioned.